DanielHeEGG/DynamicSequencer/README.md

 All Dynamic Sequencer items can be identified by a name which starts with `DS:`.
 All the sequencer instructions and conditions from this plugin can be used in the same way as any other instruction from NINA.

 #### `DS: Center and Rotate`
 Slew, centers, and rotates to the optimal target.
 Current project and current target is saved in memory.
 The planning engine is "sticky", it will always prioritize the current project and current target if they are incomplete and available.
 This prevents the planner from bouncing back and forth between two or more targets, wasting valuable time.
 Will do nothing if the current target did not change.
+Behavior similar to vanilla NINA's `Slew, Center, and Rotate` can be achieved by setting `centerTargets = true` and `useMechanicalRotation = false`.

 #### `DS: Reset Memory`
 Clears memory of current project and current target.
 The planning engine will reselect the optimal target with no "stickiness" during the next run.
 This should be run at the end of every night.
 May be run more frequently if shooting mosaics.